ysoftwareab/yplatform/docs/how-to-release.md

 git commit -m "some changes"

 # create a clean (nuked) build
-# and bump the patch version and create a `git` tag via `npm version patch` e.g. v0.0.1
+# and bump the patch version
-make nuke all test version
+# and create a `git` tag via `npm version patch` e.g. v0.0.1

-# publish by overwriting it (old v0.0.1 tag is renamed to v0.0.1-src)
+# and publish by overwriting it (old v0.0.1 tag is renamed to v0.0.1-src)
-make publish
+make release
 ```

 From this point on, using `git://github.com/tobiipro/minlog.git#v0.0.1`